bbauska/W3Cx-4of5-thru-May-2024/README.md

 Hi!
 Let's look now at some pieces of code and examples that will explain how to really program an IndexedDB application.

-So… one of the first thing is that you need to create or to open an existing database before working with data.
+One of the first thing is that you need to create or to open an existing database before working with data.

 All operations are asynchronous and, if you want to open a database, you use IndexedDB.open(…).

 You specify the name of the database and the version.
-Each database is versioned... and

-if the "CustomerDB" database -from this example- exists with a version "2", it will just open it.
+Each database is versioned... and if the "CustomerDB" database -from this example- exists with a version "2", it will just open it.
 If it exists, but with a previous, lower version, it will be "upgraded".